 Before I get into the nitty-gritty of my favourite products, I want to preface this by saying that everyone's skin and rosacea is different.
 What works for me, might not work for you.

 If you haven't already read about my skincare routine where I outline the face wash and serums I use, I recommend checking that out that first.
-That's how I prep my skin for applying any makeup.
+That's how I prep my skin before applying any makeup.

 If you're using products with ingredients that may irritate your skin, then start here before you begin looking at ways to cover it up.